Main content

 Tags Category UI Buttons or dropdown per category.
 Multi-select supported.
 See Tags & Categories.

-Built-in fields Various 13 predefined fields (customer name, PO number, due date, etc.).
+Built-in fields Various 17 predefined fields (customer name, due date, priority, assigned-to, etc.).
 Toggled on/off per project.
 See Built-In Key Fields.

 Custom fields 5 types User-defined fields (Text, Large Text, Dropdown, Date, Number).
 See Custom Fields.